dawson-do/dawson-do.github.io/_posts/2025-01-25-mystery-hunt-2026-recap.markdown

 **Hear Me Out:** We finally unlocked the Characters banner and I mostly helped other people fill out the data.
 By this time, it was pretty late so I didn't contribute much more to the banner.
 By the time I woke up, the entire round was solved.

+For dinner, we got Beantown Taqueria (Good!).
+We have plenty of Mexican food in the Bay, so I think I just picked it because it was nearby.
 #### Sunday

 **Chart Your Course:** Our remote solvers made tons of progress Saturday night, so when I woke up on Sunday, there were mostly metas and puzzles from the Glitch round left.
 I decided to look at Chart Your Course, which had some work started in it, but looked abandoned.
 Our team never noticed the titles of the puzzles being relevant, so I spent most of my morning trying to finesse the answers/buildings to clues that would plausibly work.
 I ended up getting the phrase to end with -FUL, as well as some other letters (even though it turns out I had the wrong building for the last clue).
 When more solvers came to look at the puzzle, we ended up getting some more letters and throwing in a couple guesses to finally solve the puzzle.